 How much is too much?

 Our bees have only ever filled up one "super" to date.
-Since sugar calories are empty (void of nutrition) - commercially kept bees keep storing, building up an endless supply, knowing they are going to need a lot of this empty substance to try to live on.
+Since sugar calories are empty (void of nutrition) - commercially kept bees keep storing, building up an endless supply, knowing they will need a lot of this empty substance to try to live.

 We don't get a huge wild honey harvest because this isn't sugar water just being moved from the feeder into the comb mixed with some bee enzymes.
 They don't need to store so much because it is full of nutrition.
-Likewise, you do not need to consume so much to receive the benefit of it.
+Likewise, you do not need to consume so much to benefit from it.
 A little goes a long way.

 We harvest in mid-summer so they can replenish pollen and honey supplies in the fall pollen season.
 Each hive only yields 4-6 cups.
 Only a few frames are harvested from each hive.
 Not entire supers or their entire winter food supply like commercial farms.

 How Do I Get the Most Out of Wild Honey?